-When you know that your child is likely to be absent, please inform the school, preferably by telephoning the student reception (telephone 255 9020) before 9.30am on the first day of each absence.
+When you know that your child is likely to be absent, please inform the school, preferably by telephoning the student reception (telephone 255 9020) before 8.25am on the first day of each absence or email studentabsence@ga.newcastle. sch.uk.
 A 24 hour answering service is available on this number.
 On returning to school your child should bring a note to the student reception.